 Are you legally allowed to do this?

 We have a “Permission for Commercial Operations” (PfCO) from the Civil Aviation Authority (CAA) which regulates aviation activity in the United Kingdom.
 This allows us to operate our UAVs commercially and perform aerial data acquisition.
 Furthermore, we always operate well within applicable legislation, including CAA regulations and the Data Protection Act.
 For more information on legal stipulations surrounding the use of UAVs, please see the CAA’s guidance at www.caa.co.uk/Consumers/Unmanned-aircraft-and-drones/

 What qualifications and training do your pilots have?

-All of our pilots possess Remote Pilot Qualifications for small platforms (RPQ-s).
-These qualifications have been granted to them by Resource UAS, a CAA approved pilot assessment body.
+All of our pilots possess Remote Pilot Qualifications for multirotor platforms (RPQ-s).
+These qualifications have been granted to them by a CAA approved pilot assessment body.
 This qualification assesses the pilot’s competence regarding the knowledge necessary to become a commercial UAV pilot, including knowledge of aviation law, meteorological conditions and human factors which affect flight safety.
 To pass this they must also have passed a practical and UAV-specific annual flight assessment.
 In addition to this, all of the pilots have undergone systems training with the manufacturer and receive ongoing in-house training.
 For full information on this, please see our article

 What emergency prevention features do your UAVs have?